 Smoking Vs Vaporizing

-I should point out that during the New Zealand research, smoking marijuana was the standard method of consumption.
-This was prior to the vaporization era.
+Again, I want to point out that during the New Zealand research, smoking marijuana was the standard method of consumption.
+This was prior to the vaporization being commonly used.

 Smoking anything increases the risk of periodontal disease.
 If you’re smoking marijuana, consider switching to vaporization.